Are We A Fit?

 You’re Compelled By The Works Of People Like:

-In no particular order–Stephen Jenkinson, Bayo Akomolafe, Martin Shaw, Sharon Blackie, Alison McDowell, Sally Fallon, Martin Prechtel, Derrick Jensen, Weston A. Price, Robert F. Kennedy Jr., Vandana Shiva, Russell Brand, George Orwell, Aldous Huxley, Gabor Mate, Paul Kingsnorth, Sylvia Federici, James Baldwin, Vine Deloria Jr., Rupert Sheldrake, Caroline Casey, James Hillman, Michael Meade, Marion Woodman, Thomas King, Wendell Berry, Robin Wall Kimmerer, Louise Erdich, Roxanne Dunbar-Ortiz, Leslie Marmon-Silko, Ivan Illich, David Whyte, Bill Plotkin, Kate Tempest and maybe even Antoine Bechamp.
+In no particular order–Stephen Jenkinson, Bayo Akomolafe, Martin Shaw, Sharon Blackie, Alison McDowell, Sally Fallon, Martin Prechtel, Derrick Jensen, Weston A. Price, Robert F. Kennedy Jr., Vandana Shiva, Russell Brand, George Orwell, Aldous Huxley, Gabor Mate, Paul Kingsnorth, Sylvia Federici, James Baldwin, Vine Deloria Jr., Rupert Sheldrake, Caroline Casey, James Hillman, Michael Meade, Marion Woodman, Thomas King, Wendell Berry, Robin Wall Kimmerer, Louise Erdich, Roxanne Dunbar-Ortiz, Leslie Marmon-Silko, Ivan Illich, David Whyte, Deena Metzger, Clarissa Pinkola-Estes, Bill Plotkin, Kae (Kate) Tempest and maybe even Antoine Bechamp.
 Maybe even some Graham Hancock because that shit is fascinating.

 You’re Often Find Yourself Talking About: